 - Take up the 10,000 Steps Challenge, where you aim to walk 10,000 steps every day.

-- Ramblers and Walking for Health both organise free walks all over the country every week, or find your nearest walking group.
+- Ramblers and Wellbeing Walks both organise free walks all over the country every week, or find your nearest walking group.

 - The NHS’s One You has lots of ideas for getting active.